mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Same person:** It seems like every time you use it, I have no sense of what it is, and especially when you talk about the intersection of time and space.
 You didn’t talk about that today, but when you mentioned time it sort of brought that up for me.
 I always have trouble figuring out what that means, because I don’t understand your use of the word time.

 **Katagiri Roshi:** Oh, I see.
 Well in the common sense, maybe you can see the twenty four hours, you know?
 This is also time.
 In the common sense, we believe that time is going from the past, to the present, to the future.
 This is our common sense [of] time.
 And also, that time is always alive within your life, physically and mentally.
 Your skin, your nose, and each pore is working within the time process.
-And also, your thoughts, your understanding, your feeling, your emotions, are always working in the process of time.
+And also your thoughts, your understanding, your feeling, your emotions, are always working in the process of time.
 Alright?

 **Same person:** *Time* meaning past, present and future?

 **Katagiri Roshi:** Yes: past, present, future.
 Conspicuously, we always live in time process.
 It’s very clear.
-As a teaching we say *cause and effect*: here’s a cause, and effect.
-Cause, and effect, like this.
+As a teaching we say *cause and effect*: here’s a cause, and effect, cause, and effect – like this.
 So we see human life in the time process; that is called the teaching of causation.
 Alright?

 But still there is something more than the teaching of causation: that is so-called *space*. *Space* means the point you occupy, right now, right here.
-You have *right-now-right-here*, tape recorder has *right-now-right-here*, which [it exists].
+You have *right-now-right-here*, tape recorder has *right-now-right-here*, which [means it exists].
 Everyone has *right-now-right-here*.
 Right now a myriad *right-now-right-here* exist, in space.
 Do you understand? *[He chuckles.]*

 And then, if you see that *right-now-right-here* in terms of the time process, all are connected to each other, in one straight line from the past, to the present, to the future.
 But in terms of space, it’s scattered [all over].
 Do you understand? *Right-now-right-here*, *right-now-right-here*... *[People laugh.]*